Karol Lucero

-Karol Jesús Lucero Venegas (born 17 April 1987), known by his old stage name, Karol Pinga Loca Dance, is a Chilean television presenter, radio host, musician, singer, and actor.
+Karol Jesús Lucero Venegas (born 17 April 1987), known by his old stage name, Karol Dance, is a Chilean television presenter, radio host, musician, singer, and actor.

 Up until 2019, he was one of the characters on the television channel Mega, where he served as a panelist in the magazine Mucho Gusto and the radio station Radio Carolina, where he hosted “Comunidad K”.
 He was also a columnist for the Hoy x Hoy newspaper.

 Due to being widely criticized by the protesters of the Chilean social outburst, along with several other controversies, Karol temporarily retired from being a public figure.

 Biography

 Karol Lucero was born in Santiago.
 His parents Nancy Venegas and Fernando Lucero named him after Karol Wojtyla (Pope John Paul II), as he was visiting Chile at the time.
 Karol has a younger brother, named Felipe.

 He studied at the Colegio Fray Camilo Henriquez and graduated from eighth grade at the Colegio Lucila Godoy.
 For a time, he belonged to the first fire company of San Miguel.
 In 2003 he took a course in media development.
 In 2004 he graduated from the Liceo Andrés Bello, giving the final speech of his generation and receiving honors.
 At 17 he entered the university to study law but abandoned his studies after learning three years.